 At 34, I finally became fully aware of what I really have always wanted to do…

 Remembering my first business of stationeries, applying and becoming the News and Information Editor for the Aquinian, UST Pay High School’s official school published paper and finding refuge in blogging for a decade.
 I realised that I loved writing ever since.

 I was helping out a friend with her practice dialogue for her life-coaching assessment dialogue, the conversation led to her simply instructing me to describe how I love writing so much and how I find it worth pursuing.
-Without hesitation and doubt I heard myself going, “I would rot if I don’t write.”.
+Without hesitation and doubt, I heard myself going, “I would rot if I don’t write.”.

-I don’t know exactly if it’s to be considered, but after that I have seen a path opened up.
-Suddenly, I attracted so many things from writing conferences, writing retreats, writing workshop and an online professional freelance writing course by the British College of Journalism.
+I don’t know exactly if it’s to be considered, but after that, I have seen a path opened up.
+Suddenly, I attracted so many things from writing conferences, writing retreats, writing workshops and an online professional freelance writing course by the British College of Journalism.
 I have never been so sure in my life and enrolled.
 The course gives its online students 2 years to finish.
 Because I like it so much, I finished it in just one year, earned my diploma right then and there and am now writing for the International News Syndicate.